The Value of a Millisecond: Harnessing Information in Fast, Fragmented Markets

-We examine the introduction of an asymmetric, randomized speed bump which provides faster participants with guaranteed speed advantages on one venue but not others.
-A selective order processing delay for marketable orders allows low-latency liquidity providers to avoid order-flow driven adverse selection by reacting to activity on other venues.
-The speed bump increases profits for liquidity providers on that venue but negatively impacts aggregate market quality, increasing both market-wide costs for liquidity demanders and consolidated order book fragility.
-Our findings have implications for the speed bump debate and speed differentials more generally, as well as the regulation of market linkages across fragmented trading venues.
+We examine the introduction of an asymmetric, randomized speed bump that allows low-latency liquidity providers to avoid order-flow driven adverse selection by reacting to activity on other venues.
+The speed bump segments order flow and increases profits for fast liquidity providers on that venue at the expense of other liquidity providers and aggregate market quality.
+The negative effects are concentrated in stocks more exposed to immediate adverse selection ex-ante.
+Our findings have implications for speed differentials and the regulation of market linkages across fragmented trading venues.

 Keywords: Market Design, Speed Bump, Quote Fade, Liquidity Provision